Title IX: Policy Prohibiting Sexual Misconduct, Relationship Violence and Stalking

 Measures and remedies

-The University's primary goal is to ensure that any victim of sexual misconduct is safe.
-Regardless of whether a Complainant chooses to pursue disciplinary action, the University will take interim measures to protect the party(ies) involved and ensure that all safety, emotional, and physical well-being concerns are met.
+The University’s primary goal is to ensure that any victim of sexual misconduct is safe.
+Regardless of whether a Complainant chooses to pursue disciplinary action, the University will take interim measures to protect the party(ies) involved and ensure that all safety, emotional, and physical well-being concerns are met, stop the discriminatory behavior, and ensure that the behavior does not reoccur.

 Upon receiving a report of sexual misconduct, the University will provide the victim and all relevant parties written notification of services available to them.
 These services include, but are not limited to counseling, medical care, mental health care, legal assistance, victim advocacy, visa and immigration assistance, student financial aid, including information about current scholarships.
 Additionally, the University will notify victims of and make available to victims assistance with academic, living, transportation, working situations and on-campus protective measures.
 Some examples of these situations are changing class schedules, providing alternate housing arrangements, allowing withdrawal from a course without financial penalty, and/or changing a supervisor at a work study position.

-These resources remain available to complainants regardless of whether the victim chooses to report the crime to campus police or law enforcement.
+These resources remain available to complainants regardless of whether the victim chooses to report the crime to campus police or law enforcement, or pursue the University’s resolution process.
+The University will work with each complainant to ensure protective measures remain in place on an as-needed or permanent basis to prevent the reported discriminatory behavior from recurring even after the disciplinary process concludes.

 The University will also consider, as appropriate, whether and what interim measures and remedies should be provided or offered to the Respondent.